Badgerati/Sky-Engine/README.md

 	* Implement bounding volume hierarchies (and R-trees?).
 	* Implement Quaternions for use with 3D later on.
 Possible applications with 2D?
-	* A class that can deal with the inbuilt Android 'options' menu more easily.
-	* A class that can have more control over screens - much like in XNA.
-	* Extend the HighscoreManager to deal with possibilities other than just name-and-score.
 	* Multiplayer and Networking - this may have to be done across bluetooth.
-	* Improve the particle engine, so we can now use sprites as particles.
 	* Possibility of polygonisation instead of triangulation, to generate more efficient convex polygons for collision detection.
 	* Develop the use of an event-driven architecture.
 This will have to be done for multiplayer.
-	* XML parser, for the data sent back and forth between devices.
-	* A long shot, but research into LUA for user-developed add-ons?
 	* The big one.
 3D and OpenGL.